antingle/functions/README.md

 ### Notes
 - Non-valid calculations cannot be submitted to history
-- Parentheses must be closed for valid calculations
 - Syntax must be valid (only numbers with supported operators, functions and constants)
+- Closing parentheses are added upon submission of an expression if open pairs are missing their closed counterparts

 ### Currently supported math symbols: